SUBHADIPMAITI-DEV/Fire-Detection-in-open-CV-in-python/README.md

   ```

 Remember to replace 'frame.jpg' in Step 3 with the actual path to your image or video frame.
 Also, adjust the values in Steps 5 (lower and upper thresholds) based on the specific color range of the fire you are detecting.

+This code assumes you are working with a single image or a single frame of a video.
+If you want to perform fire detection on a video stream, you would need to modify the code accordingly by looping over the frames.